aanbahl/2-Factor-ANOVAs-and-Contrasts/README.md

 Multiple R-squared:  0.2509,	Adjusted R-squared:  0.0977
 F-statistic: 1.638 on 9 and 44 DF,  p-value: 0.1342
 ```
 How is this interpreted?
-The second line of the table after the intercept is titled ```pHBasic```.
+For each line that contains one subgroup, you are comparing that subgroup with the reference subgroup, keeping the other independent variable constant.
+For example, the second line of the table after the intercept is titled ```pHBasic```.
 This line is comparing medium temperature soil samples (since medium is our reference group) that have a basic pH to medium temperature soil samples that have a neutral pH (since neutral is our reference group).
 Keeping wind speed constant, the model finds no significant difference between these two groups.

 Let's move on to temperature.
 The third line of the table is titled ```temperatureHigh```.
 This line compares neutral pH soil samples (since neutral is our reference group) that have high temperatures to neutral pH soil samples that have medium temperatures (since medium is our reference group).
 Here, there is a significant interaction as the P value is less than 0.05.
 The model finds that neutral pH soil samples with higher temperatures house 2.02 more species of plants than neutral pH soil samples with medium temperatures (as indicated by the ```Estimate``` column),  keeping wind speed constant.